GitMulC/magiccart/README.md

 - Magic Cart Entity Relationship Diagram
 ![Lucid Chart ERD](documents/assets/magic-cart-erd.png)

+## Search Engine Optimisation

 ### Keywords

 - A website called Wordtracker was used to determine keywords that would be applicable to Magic Cart in the base templates `meta` tags.
 These keywords would help in search engine optimization of Magic Cart.

+### Sitemap & robot.txt files

+- A site map was generated for this website using the online tool XML-Sitemaps.com and added to the root directory of this site.
+- A robots.txt file was also created in the root directory to tell search engine robots where not to search through.

 ## Features